-Those from containment zones to stay back at home says Govt in guidelines for its employees
+Those from containment zones to stay back at home says Govt in guidelines DARPG staff

-New Delhi, June 09: The government has issued a set of guidelines to be followed by its employees while attending office.
+New Delhi, June 09: The government has issued a set of guidelines to be followed by its employees in the Department for Administrative Reforms and Public Grievances.

 The guidelines say that only asymptomatic staff shall be allowed to attend offices.
 Anyone with mild cough or fever need to stay at home.